-Do photochromic glasses lenses block blue light?
+Do photochromic lenses block blue light?

 Most people buy photochromic lenses to ease the transition from indoor (artificial) to outdoor (natural) lighting.
 Because photochromic lenses have the ability to darken in the sunlight while providing UV protection, they eliminate the need for prescription sunglasses.

-Photochromic lenses block blue light from screens
+Photochromic lenses reduce blue light from screens

 Are photochromic lenses good for computer use?
 Absolutely!